carloscoding925/CS-381/as0/README.md

 - Next, you want to initialize a git repository: `git init`
 - You are now ready to add the raylib submodule!
 Do the following command in the terminal: `git submodule add https://github.com/joshuadahlunr/raylib-cpp.git`
 - Our submodule is not quite ready, we need to initialize its dependecies.
 Run: `git submodule init` and `git submodule update --init --recursive`
-- `raylib-cpp` is now successfully downloaded to your folder!.
+- `raylib-cpp` is now successfully downloaded to your folder!

 ## How to Compile AS0
 Compiling the code within the as0 folder is easy and only takes a few steps. <br />